Rwillford/Horiseon2/README.md

 4. Added alt tags to all images, described the picutres but not logo ones.
 It would seem weird in a screen reader to say gear grinding into money.
 5. Fixed line 75 img end tag from ></img> to />
 6. After fixing the classes I went through css and consolidated the repetitive and renamed them to there corresponding class.
+7. Changes div class=header to header tag and changes css to match.
+Also changed out div to nav for ul portion and css to match.